 While Joe had a brief role in the "Pirates of Penzance" in grammar school, it was only years later he found his talents as a singer and actor.
 He discovered his musical voice while on a weekend religious retreat, and later became involved in the church choir, barbershop singing group and a Christian Men's Harmony Group.
 He became involved in the Riverhead Faculty and Community Theatre (RFCT) and was cast in "How to Succeed in Business," "Mame," "The Music Man" and "Annie."
 He also acted in the Riverhead East End Arts Council productions of the Pirates of Penzance, HMS Pinnafore and Mekaido.
 In his eighties he was still involved, joining the Seniors singing Melodies and Memories.

-To send flowers to the family of Joseph Intermaggio Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Joseph Intermaggio Jr., please visit Tribute Store